PerformanceHorizonGroup/measurementkit-android/README.md

 The  SDK will collect the refererer token from the google play store in this case, and ensure accurate attribution.

+If the referrer field is already in use in the links provided to publishers, please ensure that any data in it is uri query encoded so that additional data can be appended for use by Measurement Kit.
+E.g. `https://play.google.com/store/apps/details?id=com.performancehorizon.exactview&referrer=advertiserdata%3Dreferrerdata%3B`

 ####Tracking Events
 You can use events to track a variety of actions within your app.
 Events are represented as conversions inside the affiliate interface.